 Case Management Conference Calls

-Case management conferences, although a relatively recent development at the HRTO, are a common feature in many court and tribunal settings.
-A case management conference is a type of pre-hearing meeting between the HRTO and the parties.
-You, the respondent(s) and any other parties must attend at the CMCC.
-Any lawyers or paralegals representing the parties may also appear at the case management conference.
+A case management conference call (CMCC) is a type of pre-hearing meeting between the HRTO and the parties.
+You and the respondent(s), as well as any other involved parties, must attend a CMCC if the HRTO schedules one.
+Any lawyers or paralegals representing the parties may also appear at the CMCC.

-For more information about case management conferences, see the HRTO’s Practice Direction on New Case Processing System and Case Management Conference Calls.
+For more information about CMCCs, see the HRTO’s Practice Direction on Case Management Conference Calls.

-In many applications at the HRTO, there are various preliminary or procedural issues and these issues get resolved well before the CMCC and hearing dates.
+In many applications at the HRTO, there are various preliminary or procedural issues which get resolved well before the CMCC and hearing dates.
 Sometimes, however, there are preliminary issues that do not get resolved or cannot really be resolved before the CMCC.

 The CMCC is intended to deal with any remaining preliminary or procedural issues between the parties.
-What issues are remaining at the CMCC will depend to a large extent on the facts of your case.
+What issues are remaining will depend mostly on the facts of your case.

 It is important to come to the CMCC as prepared as you can be.
 It will be necessary to bring all your relevant documents and materials to be able to fully discuss and present your position.
 It is helpful if these documents and materials are organized by date.

-Because time is limited at the CMCC, it would also greatly assist the process to have sent copies of any documents or material that you intend to rely on to the respondent and the HRTO ahead of the date of CMCC.
+Because time is limited at the CMCC, it would also help to send copies of any documents or material that you plan to rely on to the respondent and the HRTO ahead of the date of CMCC.

 The CMCC is not a formal HRTO hearing and no witnesses are required to attend.
-The HRTO will not hear any evidence, make any findings of fact, and will not make any determination made as to the merits of the HRTO application, (i.e., whether you or the respondent(s) should be successful at the hearing).
+The HRTO will not hear any evidence, make any findings of fact, and will not make any decision about the merits of the HRTO application, (e.g., whether you or the respondent(s) should be successful at the hearing).
+A CMCC is chaired by the same HRTO adjudicator (a legal decision maker) that will be assigned to your hearing.

 The CMCC has several purposes for the parties.
-One purpose is to explore the possibility for any potential settlement of the HRTO application or parts of the HRTO application.
-The parties may wish to discuss the potential for mediation / adjudication at, or before, the HRTO hearing.
+One purpose is to explore the possibility for any potential settlement of part of, or your whole application.
+The applicant and respondents may wish to discuss the potential for mediation – that is, negotiating an agreed upon resolution instead of going to a hearing.

-A second purpose is to help the parties prepare for their hearing by trying to resolve some of the issues raised in the case.
-The HRTO hearing might be shorter and simpler where some of the issues have been resolved at the CMCC.
+A second purpose of a CMCC is to help the parties involved prepare for a hearing by trying to resolve some of the issues raised in a case.
+An HRTO hearing might be shorter and simpler if some of the issues the HRTO needs to decide in your matter have already been resolved at the CMCC.

-The HRTO adjudicator will discuss with the parties any outstanding issues requiring the HRTO’s involvement and may encourage the parties to make admissions and reach agreements on various issues.
-The HRTO adjudicator may also establish schedules and deadlines for the parties to provide the HRTO with information.
+An HRTO adjudicator will discuss with the parties any outstanding issues requiring the HRTO’s involvement and may encourage the parties to make admissions and reach agreements on various issues.
+An HRTO adjudicator may also establish schedules and deadlines for the parties to provide the HRTO with information.

-A third purpose to is to help the parties to better organize their positions, evidence, and issues at the hearing.
+A third purpose of the CMCC is to help the parties to better organize their arguments, evidence, and issues at the hearing.
 Again, this would help reduce the time and resources required for the hearing itself.
-The HRTO adjudicator may also provide an assessment of the strengths or weaknesses of each party’s evidence or help about the Human Rights Code provisions or common law might apply to the case.
+An HRTO adjudicator may also point out strengths or weaknesses of each party’s evidence or provide guidance about the Human Rights Code provisions or how common law might apply to the case.

-The HRTO adjudicator may make oral rulings on any of the issues raised at the CMCC, and/or may issue written rulings on these issues without detailed reasons.
+The HRTO adjudicator may make verbal rulings on any of the issues raised at the CMCC, and/or may issue written rulings on these issues without detailed reasons.

 The CMCC process may involve any of the following preliminary issues and many of these issues relate to the evidence that the parties may be intending to use at their hearing, including: